KGlinoga/README-Generator/README.md

 ![dummy generated README Preview ](https://user-images.githubusercontent.com/28368622/179852840-2ea43865-1a06-4e4e-81dd-3433d9d421c1.png)

 ## Credits

-My collaborators included classmates like JiaJe He and Asiya Ahmed.
-My BootCampSpot tutor, Mansi Patel, was also super helpful, as was class TA Henry Weigand.

 The liscenses and corresponding badges came from <https://shields.io/>.
 We also used node.js and inquirer.